claudiolaas/coursera_timeseries/notes.md

 - Correlation does not tell us about the steepness of the slope
 - Correlation = Covariance(X,Y) / (sqrt(var(X)) * sqrt(var(Y)))
 - R-squared --> how much of the variance in the data is explained by the model
+- Weak stationarity: constant mean  and Autocovariance Function only depends on lag spacing